 This service is Medicaid's comprehensive and preventive child health program for individuals under age 21.
 The EPSDT service has been a part of the federal Medicaid program since its beginning in the late 1960s.
 In Wisconsin, the EPSDT program is called HealthCheck.

-The State requires health plans to assure that 80 percent of their Medicaid members under age 21 have an age-specific number of HealthCheck screenings each year.
+The State requires health plans to ensure that 80% of their Medicaid members under age 21 have an age-specific number of HealthCheck screenings each year.

 What is a HealthCheck?